 They are high in fiber content and further bring along a lower glycemic index.

 According to research conducted by a group of health experts in 2015, consumption of recommended amounts of oats daily has shown great effectiveness in controlling blood glucose levels in the body.

 Now, while you will choose oats for your breakfast, you must opt for rolled oats or steel-cut oats as these are deemed the less-processed and less-refined versions of oatmeal.

 Still, you must avoid instant oatmeal consumption in the market that brings along all the added sugar and unwanted calories into your gut.

-This is due to some well-known compounds like allici, allyl propyl disulfide, and S-allyl cysteine sulfoxide that are really helpful in increasing the insulin sensitivity within the Human body.
+This is due to some well-known compounds like allicin, allyl propyl disulfide, and S-allyl cysteine sulfoxide that help increase insulin sensitivity within the Human body.

 You can have them in your cooked meals or even consume them in raw form.
 Still, consulting with your doctor or physician beforehand is strongly advisable.

 The bottom line for Best foods to lower Blood sugar

 All of the Best foods to lower Blood sugar mentioned above are listed due to their proven effectiveness during certain research or study.

 Results may vary depending on the person’s age, health condition, and weight, so consult with your doctor before going ahead with their inclusion in your diet.